 - Syncs with: FamilySearch; version 10 will sync with MyHeritage

-- Strengths: Reports are well-designed, including reports for your website.
+- Strengths: Excellent reports, including reports for your website.
 Print reports in multiple languages.

 - Drawbacks: The screen is cluttered and the clipboard tool for adding sources uses unintuitive icons.

 - Best for: Users who want to create a well-documented family history and create outstanding reports.

 - Works best on: Windows XP and later, or Mac OS X

 - Cost: It’s free to download Family Tree Builder software and build basic trees (an unlimited offline family file plus up to 250 people on MyHeritage).
 To build larger trees on MyHeritage and view many Record Matches, you’ll need a MyHeritage subscription (Premium with up to 2,500 people: $129/year (first year, $89); Premium Plus with unlimited tree and enhanced Smart Matching: $209/year (first year, $149); Data with access to MyHeritage premium records and Record Matches: $189/year (first year, $129); Complete Plan of PremiumPlus and Data: $299/year (first year, $199))

 - Try it first: Download Family Tree Builder for free.

 - Mobile app: MyHeritage for iOS and Android

 - Syncs with: MyHeritage.com